NERSC/shifter/doc/import.md

 ## Security Considerations

-Before enabling these features, the administrator should understand the increased risks of allowing direct imports of images perpared outside of Shifter.
-A Shifter gateway should not be capable of creating images that contain security attributes.
+Before enabling this feature, the administrator should understand the increased risks of allowing direct imports of images perpared outside of Shifter.
+The Shifter gateway should not be capable of creating images that contain security attributes.
 This helps minimize the risk of images introducing additional security risks.
 If you enable the importing of images, you should take extra precautions in how images